 That social worker, just like the policy makers who came up with the ban, is a monkey.
 A monkey which attempts to save a fish from drowning by putting it up on a tree.
 Well intentioned perhaps but devastating in consequence.
 From the frying pan into the fire, as it were.
 Stupid and retarded because these monkeys are unable to distinguish between causes and consequences.
 Please, lord, please save us from the do-gooders since we are already suffering immeasurably.

 Child labor is a symptom; it is not the problem.
+It is a consequence, not a cause.
 The problem lies elsewhere and unless the problem itself is addressed, merely addressing the symptom makes the situation immensely worse for the victim children.
 The children who have to work are most certainly the children of desperately poor parents.
 Poor people do not love their children any less than rich people do.
 It is dire necessity that forces them to take that drastic step.
 It is a choice that they make after considering the alternatives.
 It is a rational response to an unbearable condition.

 Consider a hypothetical scenario.
 Ramesh is the 8-year old son of very poor parents living in a slum in Mumbai with 4 siblings younger than him.
 The parents are extremely poor and cannot adequately feed and clothe their five children.
 Naturally they don’t have money to spare to send Ramesh to school.
 Instead they depend on Ramesh’s income of Rs 15 a day from working in a small roadside restaurant to be able to keep their other children from falling from mild malnutrition to severe starvation.
 Ramesh gets to eat the leftovers at the restaurant.